Categories

 Travel attractions in Australia

 Australia is a vast and diverse country that offers a multitude of experiences for travelers.
 From its stunning natural landscapes and rich cultural heritage to its vibrant cities and unique wildlife, Australia is a destination that truly has something for everyone.
 If you're planning a trip to Australia, here are some of the top tourist attractions that you won't want to miss.
-If you start with Sydney as many other tourists do, then it is a good idea to hire a local private tour guide in Sydney who will show you the city and recommend the further route.
+If you start with Sydney as many other tourists do, then it is a good idea to hire a local private tour guide in Sydney who will show you the city and recommend further routes.

 Sydney Opera House